Saskatoon Fairview

 Saskatoon Fairview is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-The district includes the neighbourhoods of Kensington, Parkridge, Pacific Heights, Blairmore S. C., Confederation Park and part of Massey Place.
+The district includes the neighbourhoods of Kensington, Parkridge, Pacific Heights, Blairmore Urban Centre, Confederation Park, and part of Massey Place.
 Contrary to the name, the neighbourhood of Fairhaven is not part of the riding.

 The riding was created prior to the 1982 election from parts of Biggar, Saskatoon Westmount and Saskatoon Riversdale.